rust-windowing/winit/src/changelog/unreleased.md

 - Changed how `ModifiersState` is serialized by Serde.
 - `VideoModeHandle::refresh_rate_millihertz()` and `bit_depth()` now return a `Option<NonZero*>`.
 - `MonitorHandle::position()` now returns an `Option`.
+- On iOS and macOS, remove custom application delegates.
+You are now allowed to override the application delegate yourself.
+- On iOS, no longer act as-if the application successfully open all URLs.
+Override `application:didFinishLaunchingWithOptions:` and provide the desired behaviour yourself.

 ### Removed